Iunius118/ChiliBulletWeapons/docs/v2/weapons.md

 Chili bullets will disappear two seconds after they are shot.

+When a chili bullet hits an entity, there is a 10% chance of a critical hit.

 ## Chili Bullet Gun

 A chili bullet gun is a break-action single-shot gun that shoots chili bullets to attack mobs at a distance.